 Friday, March 4, 1966: Mother's, Ann Arbor Armory, 223 East Ann Street, Ann Arbor, Washtenaw County, Michigan

-The Prime Movers (as they were advertised) opened for the famous all-girl band The Shangri-Las, and also backed them up.
+The Prime Movers (as they were advertised) opened for the famous all-girl band The Shangri-Las.
+The latter were a vocal group so the Prime Movers backed them up that night after their own set.
+(Curiously, Iggy Osterberg had already backed the Shangri-Las a year earlier with the Iguanas).
 One show, from 8:30pm to 12 midnight.

 Wednesday, March 9, 1966: 'Fourth Ann Arbor Film Festival', Architecture And Design Auditorium, University of Michigan campus, Ann Arbor, Washtenaw County, Michigan